DynamoDS/DynamoPrimer/02_Hello-Dynamo/2-3-1_the_application.md

 6. Export Workspace as Image - Export the visible workspace as a PNG file

 ####2.3.1.3	Library
 (The Library is where all the Nodes are found.
 One can interact with it through browsing or searching.
-Describe the hover over functionality and the shift to icons)
+Describe the hover over functionality and the shift to icons.
+When selected, the Node is added to the center of your current view of the Workspace.)

 #####2.3.1.3.1	Browsing
 (An indication of breakdown of Groupings)